smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 ![Generic - Media Template with subscribe buttons](assets/Generic_template_media_light.png)

 ## Types of Subscription Buttons
-There are three general types of subscriptions buttons: audio related buttons only used for media apps, navigation related buttons only used for navigation apps, and general buttons, like preset and ok buttons, that can be used with all apps.
+There are three general types of subscriptions buttons: audio related buttons only used for media apps, navigation related buttons only used for navigation apps, and general buttons, like preset buttons and the OK button, that can be used with all apps.
 Please note that if your app type is not `MEDIA` or `NAVIGATION`, your attempt to subscribe to media-only or navigation-only buttons will be rejected.

 | Button  | App Type | RPC Version |
 | ------------- | ------------- | ------------- |